comegrant/dbt_docs_test/projects/data-model/transform/models/silver/data_platform/_data_platform__docs.md

 {% docs column__is_future_menu_week  %}

-Is true if the menu week the ordering week of the menu week has not started yet.
-The ordering week of the menu week is the week where orders are placed for an upcoming menu week.
-This is currently in the week before the menu week.
+Is true if the menu week is in the future.
+A menu week is in the future if orders for that week has not yet been placed.
+Orders for a menu week is placed in the previous week.

 {% enddocs %}